VISIT OUR ART STORE ▶

 • The frame uses glass or UV-protected plexiglass

-Glass provides excellent surface protection.
-Honestly, it does more than any fixative ever could!
+Glass provides excellent surface protection—more than any fixative could offer.

 Final Thoughts

 Mounting and storing watercolor paintings properly keeps them safe, flat, and professional-looking.
-I find this method simple, affordable, and reliable for selling and preserving my art.
+This method is simple, affordable, and reliable for selling and preserving artwork.

-Why not give it a try with your own work?
-A clean mount and thoughtful storage can make all the difference in how your watercolor pieces are protected and presented.
+A clean mount and thoughtful storage can make all the difference in how watercolor pieces are protected and presented.